XSLiuLab/Seq2Neo/README.md

 The module allows users to predict the immunogenicity scores of provided peptides and HLAs.

-For example, if you want to query a single epitope (peptide + HLA), you want to query peptide SVQIISCQY along with HLA-A30:02.
+For example, if you want to query a single peptide SVQIISCQY along with HLA-A30:02.
 You need to type:

 ```
 seq2neo immuno --mode single --epitope SVQIISCQY --hla HLA-A30:02